searchisko/configuration/data/query/developer_materials.md

     ]

-Additionally returned data contains slice of **matching documents**, **total number** of matching documents and **two aggregation sections**.
+Additionally returned data contains slice of **matching documents**, **total number** of matching documents

 1. `hits.hits[]` contains up to 9 documents (you can paginate through them using `from` URL parameter)

 2. `hits.total` contains total number of matching documents

-3. `aggregations.format.count_without_filters.format_counts.buckets[]` contains total counts for all **AVAILABLE** "formats" (note we have separation between `quickstart` and `quickstart_early_access` formats).
-Counts do not reflect any selected filters, it is always total count of documents in this category.
-Technically speaking, this aggregation can be used to get a list of all available formats in the data.

-4. `aggregations.format.count_with_filters.format_counts.buckets[]` contains counts for all **RELEVANT** "formats" (relevant to query and filters).
-If there are no matching documents for format then such format is missing here (so you can use list from above aggregation to produce complete list of formats assigning missing formats a zero count).

 ## Query implementation details